mtt-lang/mtt-lang/README.md

 Pairs are denoted with angle brackets `<`, `>` separated with a comma (`,`).
-Parentheses (`)` and `(`) are used as usual for syntactical disambiguation both at the type and term levels and to optionally parenthesize bound local variables and their type annotations.
+Parentheses (`)` and `(`) are used as usual for syntactical disambiguation both at the type and term levels and to optionally parenthesize bound regular variables and their type annotations.
 The unit type and its only value are both denoted with `()`.
 The dot (`.`) or the double arrow (`=>`) is used to separate bound variables from abstractions' bodies.
 The equals sign (`=`) is used as a